oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/simple-add/README.md

-# `simple-add-dpc++` Sample
+﻿# `simple-add-dpc++` Sample

 `simple-add-dpc++` provides the simplest example of DPC++ while providing an example of using both buffers and Unified Shared Memory.

-For comprehensive instructions regarding DPC++ Programming, go to https://software.intel.com/en-us/oneapi-programming-guide and search based on relevant terms noted in the comments.
+For comprehensive instructions see the [DPC++ Programming](https://software.intel.com/en-us/oneapi-programming-guide) and search based on relevant terms noted in the comments.

 | Optimized for                     | Description
 |:---                               |:---